PXLbros/ember-cli-youtube-modal/README.md

     customControls = true

     // The close modal icon
-    closeIcon = '<Your Custom Textm, HTML, or SVG>'
+    closeIcon = '<Your Custom Text, HTML, or SVG>'
     // The element between the elapsed time and the total time durationDivider = '<Your Custom Textm, HTML, or SVG>'
     // The play video icon
-    playIcon = '<Your Custom Textm, HTML, or SVG>'
+    playIcon = '<Your Custom Text, HTML, or SVG>'
     // The pause video icon
-    pauseIcon = '<Your Custom Textm, HTML, or SVG>'
+    pauseIcon = '<Your Custom Text, HTML, or SVG>'
 }}
 ```

 ## Further Customizations

-By the default the Youtube video modal is fullscreen, but this can be customized via CSS and by setting the `width` and `height` properties in the `modal-video` component.
+By default the Youtube video modal is fullscreen, but this can be customized via CSS and by setting the `width` and `height` properties in the `modal-video` component.